-In 1966, Shah-Bahram (known as George) and Kaye Espantman purchased the orchard.
+George and Kaye Espantman purchased Appleland in 1966.
 George immigrated to the United States in 1946 from his home country of Iran.
 Although he grew up in the city of Tehran, George’s family owned a home in the country that included an orchard on the property.
 The fond memories of this orchard drew him to the orchard in Belgium, Wisconsin.
 George and his wife, Kaye, sold their first crop in 1967.
-Two years later; in 1969, the family began expanding the orchard.
+Several years later, the family began expanding the orchard.
 Each year additional acres of apples were planted until the orchard “blossomed” from the original 70 acres up to 130 acres.

 Appleland has maintained a wholesale apple business since its early years.
-In 2011, a new packing facility was built with an updated processing line which works with computer controlled cameras.
+A new packing facility built in 2011, includes a processing line which works with computer controlled cameras.
 The cameras detect size, color and any imperfections on the apples.
-The apples are individually tracked on the grading system and move along and are distributed based upon the camera images.
-Production increased from 300 cases a day to nearly 1,000 cases through this new processing line.
-In 2014, an additional cooler was built to keep up with the volume of apples produced.
+The apples are individually tracked on the grading system and distributed based upon the camera images.
+With this new line, we have witnessed production increases from 300 cases a day to nearly 1,000 cases.
+Appleland also built an additional cooler to keep up with the volume of apples produced.